 - Students participate in a number of trips to tourism venues in Cork City and throughout Ireland.
 Previously, students have visited The Burren, Rock of Cashel, Cahir Castle, Swiss Cottage, The Cliffs of Moher, Nano Nagle Place, Elizabeth Fort, St. Finbarr’s Cathedral and Cork City Gaol.

 Leaving Certificate, LCA or QQI Level 4.
 Mature students are exempt from Leaving Cert requirements.
+CERFL proficiency at B2 for access to Level 5 courses for those whose first language is not English.
 All applicants will undergo a processing stage during which further information will be gathered in relation to their application.
 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory completion of the processing stage.

 Excellent progression opportunities including: